braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 ![Sample finance app showing custom Content Cards with email capture]({% image_buster/assets/img_archive/cc_pyrite_run.png %}){: style="max-width:35%;float:right;margin-left:15px;border:none;"}

 With the Run approach, developers take the lead with full control of the user experience.
 Custom code dictates what the messages will look like, how they behave, and how they interact with other messaging channels (e.g., triggering a Content Card based on a push notification).

-When you create completely new custom content, such as new types of Content Cards or in-app messages with bespoke UI, the Braze SDK won't automatically track analytics.
+When you create completely new custom content, such as new types of Content Cards or in-app messages with bespoke UI, the Braze SDK won’t automatically [track analytics]({{site.baseurl}}/developer_guide/platform_wide/analytics_overview/).
 You must be programmatically handle analytics so marketers continue to have access to metrics like impressions, clicks, and dismissals in the Braze dashboard.
-Call the Braze SDK's analytics methods to have the SDK pass this data back to Braze.
+Call the Braze SDK’s analytics methods to have the SDK pass this data back to Braze.
 Each messaging channel has an analytics article to help facilitate this.

 <table>
 <thead>